-These are the type of medication most commonly prescribed to slow the progression of MS. These injections cut down on the number and severity of MS attacks.
-Side effects include liver damage, so liver enzymes are monitored in patients who are on beta interferons.
+This type of medication most commonly prescribed to slow the progression of MS. These injections cut down on the number and severity of MS attacks.
+Side effects include liver damage, so liver enzymes are monitored in individuals who are on beta interferons.

 This medication has been proven to slow the onset of disability due to both primary progressive and relapse-remitting MS. It is given via IV.

 Glatiramer acetate acts by stopping the immune system from attacking myelin.
-It is given via transdermal injection.
+It is given via subcutaneous injection.

-This is an oral medication with less severe side effects than many other MS medications.
+This is an oral medication that has less severe side effects than many other MS medications.
 It has been shown to lower the prevalence of relapses.

 Another oral medication, fingolimod may lower heart rate.
-Due to this, patients should be monitored closely for several hours after the first dose is taken.
+As a result of this, individuals should be closely monitored for several hours after the first dose is taken.

-Though this is another relapse-reducing medication, the side effects are hefty and may include hair loss and liver damage.
-It should never be used by women who are pregnant or may become pregnant as it can do irreparable harm to a developing fetus.
+This is another relapse-reducing medication, but the side effects are severe and may include hair loss and liver damage.
+It should never be used by women who are pregnant or may become pregnant, as it can do irreparable harm to a developing fetus.

 This medication both suppresses white blood cells and attacks a specific protein on the surface of the damaging immune cells.
-While it can reduce the damage done to the nerves, it also leaves users of the drug open to infection.
+While it can reduce the damage done to the nerves, it also leaves it's users open to infection.